 The first year paper is a critical requirement of the program, and students who fail to complete the paper satisfactorily cannot continue to the second year.

 Every student entering the program will register for one half of the two-semester survey of the scholarly literature of their chosen major.
 Students majoring in U.S. and Modern European history will complete the second half of the literature survey in the Spring semester.
 Students in the smaller majors generally will complete the second half of the literature survey in the Fall semester of their second year.

-Students fulfill the requirement for the First Examination by passing Final Examinations in each of the two required Literature survey courses in their Major field.
+Students fulfill the requirement for the First Examination by passing exams in each of the two required Literature survey courses in their Major field.
 The take-home exams, in which students are required to answer two of four essay questions, are given during the semester’s examination week and test broad, general historical and historiographical knowledge for the period covered in the course.
 The exams are sent via email and students have eight hours in which to compose and send a reply.
 No collaboration is permitted, but students may consult and cite appropriate sources.
 The exams must be taken at the end of each of the semesters of the two-part Literature Survey.

 If there is no survey course being offered the student should arrange to take these courses through independent study and then complete the final exams as described above.

 In the second year, students will normally complete their second research paper and begin working on the minor field, most often by enrolling in the relevant Literature Survey of the proposed minor field.
 In their third year, students should enroll in a research seminar with the goal of producing a paper that will, ideally, represent a first, research-based version of the eventual dissertation proposal.
-Students who follow this curriculum will have completed their course work by their third year.

 Credits and Courses: